camlab-ethz/GEMS/README.md

 ## Search Algorithm for Detecting Data Leakage
 Some deep-learning-based binding affinity prediction models are outperformed on the CASF benchmarks by a simple search algorithm.
-This algorithm identifies the most structurally similar training complexes in PDBbind and averages their affinities, exposing data leakage between PDBbind and the CASF2016 benchmark.
-In contrast, the performance of this algorithm is significantly reduced when tested on PDBbind CleanSplit, a refined dataset specifically designed to eliminate data leakage into the CASF benchmark datasets.
+This algorithm identifies the most structurally similar training complexes in PDBbind and averages their affinities.
+The performance of this algorithm is significantly reduced when tested on PDBbind CleanSplit, a refined dataset specifically designed to eliminate data leakage into the CASF benchmark datasets.
 To test the performance of the search algorithm, navigate to the `PDBbind_search_algorithm/` directory and execute the following commands:

 * **On original PDBbind:**
     ```